 When the pH is nice and low, it starts to increase enzyme activity.
 One of the main ones it increases is pepsin, which is a proteolytic enzyme.
 Proteo- means protein, and -lytic means to break or cut.
 So the food breaks down further in the stomach, becoming chyme, which is a mixture of the food, enzymes, and acid.

 Acetylcholine is a really important compound because it’s part of the vagus-nerve stimulation.
-So the vagus nerve is actually cranial nerve number 10, right in the back of the skull, and it goes throughout the entire body and has an effect on the parasympathetic nervous system.
-The parasympathetic nervous system tells the body to hit the brakes and rest and digest as opposed to the sympathetic nervous system, the fight or flight system, which tells the body to go, go, go.
+So the vagus nerve is actually cranial nerve number 10, right in the back of the skull.
+And it goes throughout the entire body and has an effect on the parasympathetic nervous system.
+The parasympathetic nervous system tells the body to hit the brakes and rest and digest as opposed to the sympathetic nervous system, the fight or flight system.
+This tells the body to go, go, go.

-Our parasympathetic nerve fibers from the brain actually start innervating the stomach, and we have acetylcholine being produced in the stomach because of this vagus-nerve stimulation from the brain.
+Our parasympathetic nerve fibers from the brain actually start innervating the stomach.
+We have acetylcholine being produced in the stomach because of this vagus-nerve stimulation from the brain.
 So chewing your food and not eating on the go is very helpful because it creates a relaxed, stress-free environment for food digestion.
-That stress-free environment turns on the parasympathetic nervous system and in turn stimulates the activity of the vagus nerve and production of acetycholine in the stomach. helps get the whole ball rolling from a nervous system standpoint.
+That stress-free environment turns on the parasympathetic nervous system.
+This in turn stimulates the activity of the vagus nerve and production of acetycholine in the stomach.
+It helps get the whole ball rolling from a nervous system standpoint.
 This is called our cephalic phase of digestion.

 The chyme enters the small intestine and starts to trigger some enzymes, such as cholecystokinin and secretin, which break down our fats and proteins.

 Secretin is a compound made from about 22 amino acids.
-The lower our pH is, the more secretin we get, and secretin stimulates our pancreas to make and release more enzymes and bicarbonate to break down our proteins.
+The lower our pH is, the more secretin we get.
+And this secretin stimulates our pancreas to make and release more enzymes and bicarbonate to break down our proteins.
 Bicarbonate is important because our super acidic food coming down from our stomach has to be made more alkaline to complete digestion.
 Bicarbonate acts like baking soda, regulating the pH, bringing it back up to neutral or slightly alkaline.